 - Removes the need for cutting or sutures

-- Cauterizes tissue as our dentist works, which makes infection unlikely and promotes faster healing
+- Cauterizes tissue as your dentist works, which makes infection unlikely and promotes faster healing

 Because the laser makes your treatment so quick and gentle, local anesthesia is likely all you’ll need.
 But if you’re nervous about the procedure or have sensitive gums and/or teeth, you can get dental sedation.
-Unlike many general dentists, we offer three types: nitrous oxide (“laughing gas”), oral sedation, and IV sedation.
+Unlike many general dentists, we offer three types: laughing gas, oral sedation, and IV sedation.

-To find out more about gum disease treatment, call our Royal Oak, MI dental office at 248-712-1522.
-In addition to Royal Oak, we serve nearby communities like Troy, Huntington Woods, Madison Heights, and Southfield.
+For comfortable, renewing Royal Oak gum disease treatment, call our office at 248-220-7021.
+You can also make an appointment .
+In addition to Royal Oak, North Oaks Dental serves nearby communities like Troy, Huntington Woods, Madison Heights, and Southfield.